bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 > Example above adds another wrapper that returns the middleware function.
 This way we can pass arguments to the middleware.

 Our simple HTTP cache implementation will look like this.
 First, we try to serve the saved response.
 In case of the cache miss, we run the original handler and record the response.
-To achieve this, we need the HTTP response recorder.
+To achieve this, we need a HTTP response recorder.

 `http.ResponseWriter` is an interface that defines `Header`, `WriteHeader` and `Write` methods. `Header` returns the response header that's going to be written by `WriteHeader`. `Write` is used to send the body of the response.
 To record the response, each method in our implementation should pass calls